olets/zsh-test-runner-docs/src/content/docs/usage/basics.md

     ```shell
     % ztr clear-summary
     ```
-1. Run some tests, using the format `ztr test '<expression to test>'`
+1. Run some tests, using the format `ztr test <expression to test>`
     ```shell
     % x=2
     % ztr test '(( x == 2 ))'